 What do you bring when attending a Fourth of July party hosted by woman with a New York Times best selling cookbook?
 Yes, you guessed it.
 Glimmering goodies.

-I made these for Ree who is a great cook, and a very well known one at that.
+I made these for Ree who is a great cook, and a very well-known one at that.
 I wanted to impress her, to dazzle her with my most favorite cake ever, but then remembered I was in my little tiny home town.
 My dazzle was all a frazzle.
 Things are much slower where I come from.
 Grocery stores close at dinner time.

 With little time to spare and some lollipop sticks I brought from Dallas, I headed to the store to see what I could come up with.
 Since all I could find were basic red and blue sprinkles, that pretty much made up my mind.
 No yummy homemade recipe, but I could sure make something basic look pretty darn cute!
 Yes, I would dazzle her with my cuteness!!

-As I walked toward the party with my dazzling desserts, not only did Daisy the cow (who thinks she’s a dog) come very near to get a peak at the cuteness, but a big group of children as well.
+As I walked toward the party with my dazzling desserts, not only did Daisy the cow (who thinks she’s a dog) come very near to get a peek at the cuteness, but a big group of children as well.
 They spotted the glimmering goods and sprung out of nowhere, bouncing off of trampolines and fences with hands a grabbing.

 Ree saved my sugary treats by holding them high over her head and stashing them in her kitchen pantry to keep the kids out of them until dessert time.
 No wonder she cooks so much.
 I bet she has hidden sweets in her pantry plenty of times!